stefanoborini/book-the-software-company/02-on-agile-development.md

 The result is that:

 1. Executives and upper management claim they are doing Agile while in reality the company is not.
 This percolates to job announcements from HR.
+New hires think they are joining an Agile system while they are not.
-2. Middle and low management (if uninformed or inexperienced) are led to believe Agile doesn't work or cannot work or (if informed) that what the company is doing is not Agile, but a hodgepodge of tragedy.
+2. Middle and low management (if uninformed or inexperienced) are led to believe Agile doesn't work or cannot work, or (if informed) that what the company is doing is not Agile, but a hodgepodge of tragedy.
 3. Team is caught in the mess that originates from this, and starts to either dismiss Agile practices or resign altogether.

+The result is that Agile has become a buzzword that is both hated, misunderstood, and pointed as a cargo cult, not because of what Agile actually is, but because of all the people who botched it so badly.

+So let's focus first on what Agile is: a set of principles for development.
+Agile means to plan for requirements to change, because they will, so stay lightweight and flexible to minimise the cost associated to these changes, and strongly encourage those who dictate the requirements to stay in the loop.
+That's it.
+Nothing more.
+Do you want to distill it down even further?
+Here is is:
+*Talk to your customers, talk to your teammates, get things done*.
+Everything else (Scrum, Kanban, etc) is prescriptive methodology that dictates how to apply Agile principles in the real world.
+Here is when things tend to go wrong.

 ## Scrum